- What is Life Care Planning

 - Consider your values

-- Pick your agent
+- Choose your agent

 - Tell everyone

 Ready to complete the form?
 These pages provide tips and instruction for each page.
-You may choose to print the form and complete with a pen.
-Or if you'd rather type into the form, save it to your computer and type into the fields.
+You can download and print form to fill out with a pen, or save it to your computer and type into it.
 To save the completed form from a browser window, choose File > Save As and rename the file.
-Note: If you do not rename the file it WILL NOT save the information you enter.Download Advance Health Care Directive
+Note: If you do not rename the file it WILL NOT save the information you enter.

 At this time, we only accept the Advance Health Care Directive on paper.